Upholstery Buying Guide

 Fabric Color

 Choosing fabric colors is fun.
-Be sure that you will be happy with the colors you choose for a long period of time.
+Be sure to choose colors that will make you happy for a long time.
 Be careful of bold colors in smaller rooms or on large pieces of furniture.
 Neutral colors create a sense of calm and are always in style.
 Neutrals also let your accessories shine.
-Avoid delicate colors with children or pets and remember to choose colors that fit the mood of the room.
+Avoid delicate colors with children or pets, and remember to choose colors that fit the mood of the room.

 A lovely neutral like Bisque will keep the Connor Long Sofa offering eye-catching appeal for a long time.